LeslieDancey/fme-server-FULL/the_notification_service.md

 Likewise, FME Server can send a notification for another client system to receive.
 Alternatively this client can also be a real person, who might receive a notification in the form of an email.

 Since they are receiving information, these clients are called “Subscribers”.

+**Publications**

+A Publication is a component that receives incoming notifications from a client.

+To receive notification in FME Server a user must create a new Publication.
+A Publication is created in the FME Server Web User Interface under the Notifications section.

+**Topics**

+A Topic is a component that acts as a mediator for messages and defines the message content.
+Think of it as a subject line for notifications.

+Like Publications, a Topic is created in the FME Server Web User Interface, under the Notifications section.

+All Publications are linked to one (or more) Topics, so that when an incoming message is received it is categorized and the related Topic is triggered.

+Because a Publication can be linked to multiple Topics, each incoming message can trigger multiple actions to occur.
+Additionally, multiple Publications can trigger the same topic.

+For example, a lightning strike sensor might publish to the topics WeatherEvent and AircraftAlerts, whereas a flood sensor might publish to the topics WeatherEvent and RoadConditions.